ArctosDB/documentation-wiki/_how_to/How-to-Publish-to-GBIF.markdown

 ## How To Create a Resource Relationship File

-If data from a collection has already been published to GBIF, republishing from Arctos will create probalems for anyone who has downloaded previous records from the dataset.
+If data from a collection has already been published to GBIF, republishing from Arctos will create problems for anyone who has downloaded previous records from the dataset.
 In order to help everyone maintain continuity, a resource relationship file matches the previously published occurence ids with the new Arctos occurence ids.
 A sample template for creating this file can be found [here](https://github.com/ArctosDB/documentation-wiki/blob/gh-pages/files/resource.reference.BYU.Herp.xlsx).
 The steps to complete this template are as follows:

  - Download the dataset from GBIF in the Darwin Core Archive format
  - Delete all data in the GBIF tab of the Excel file, then place the dowloaded occurence data from the download pacakge in the GBIF tab.
 Tip: open the occurence file with Excel as tab delimited, then copy the results and paste into the GBIF tab